weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 #### Single (per-object) prompts

 Single prompts tell Weaviate to generate text based on each retrieved object and the user-provided prompt.
-In the below example, we retrieve two objects, and prompt the language model to write a haiku based on the text of each chunk.
+In this example, we retrieve two objects and prompt the language model to write a haiku based on the text of each chunk.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python">